ika-rwth-aachen/OCCUQ/README.md

 ## TODOs
 - [x] Upload MultiCorrupt dataset for evaluation
+- [ ] Explain which corruptions were used for the paper (no darkness as it already appears in the training dataset)
+- [ ] Explain GMM GPU inference
 - [ ] Add scripts for OOD detection
 - [ ] Add scripts for Region OOD Detection
 - [ ] Add Monte Carlo Dropout and Deep Ensembles